initialstate/piot-101/README.md

-#PiOT 101: Introductory Workshop fo the Raspberry Pi + Internet of Things
+#PiOT 101: Introductory Workshop for the Raspberry Pi + Internet of Things
 ---

 This is a hub for the 101 tutuorial on learning how to get going on a Raspberry Pi and getting it connected to the Internet of Things.